 You aren’t going to enjoy life much if you feel lousy.
 For me, enjoying life is my #1 reason for being alive.

 There’s plenty of vaccine this year, so pick the easiest/cheapest of these options (call ahead first):

 - Your doctor or HMO likely has the vaccine and can have a nurse do the deed.

 - Your city or county public health office likely has it, and it might even be free.
 Many local governments schedule mass inoculation events where you can literally drive up and sit in your car.

 - Local for-profit and non-profit private health clinics.

-I just got my shot at Rite Aid here in Ashland, Oregon for 30 bucks.
+I just got my shot at Rite Aid here in Ashland, Oregon 40 bucks for the quadrivalent (four-strain) shot.
 Easy-peasy.

 For more info, read the Center for Disease Control and Prevention’s influenza/flu information.